- Page 2 of 2

 In the studio

-All those different bits of sound and noise are all compiled.
-There were about 10 machines with people holding pencils on the loops - some only inches long and some a yard long.
+We were cutting up classical music and making different-size loops, and then I got and engineer tape on which some test engineer was saying, ‘Number nine, number nine, number nine’.
+All those different bits of sound and noises are all compiled.
+There were about ten machines with people holding pencils on the loops – some only inches long and some a yard long.
 I fed them all in and mixed them live.
-I did a few mixes until I got one I liked.

 Lennon played a key role on the day, fading the various elements in and out in the control room.
 The following elements can be identified from the many that featured on the four-track master tape: